hmc-sysadmin/labs/scripting.md

   - To reference arrays, in addition to the \$ and curly brackets, you need to tell bash to look at all elements of the array: `${array[@]}`.

-## Get user input for letter
+## Write `get_letter` to ask the player for a letter

-The function you will write next is called `get_letter`.
-(Instead of writing the functions in the order they will be called, which is the order they appear in the file, we encourage you to write them in the order they appear in this lab description.)
-The main job of this function is to ask the user to input a letter.
-There are three parts to the function: first you print a string to tell the user what to enter, next comes the command to read the user's input, and finally the function calls `valid_letter` to determine if the input was valid.
+_Note: Instead of writing the functions in the order they will be called, which is the order they appear in the file, we encourage you to write them in the order they appear in this lab description._

+The `get_letter` function should ask the user to input a letter.
+There are three parts to the function: first it prints a string to tell the user what to enter, next it reads the user's input, and finally the function calls `valid_letter` to determine if the input was valid.

 Remember the print command in bash is `echo`.
 The command to ask for